-Pain control medication is added to a medical pump which is attached to your intravenous (IV) tubing.
+A nurse places the pain control medication into your pump, which is attached to your intravenous (IV) tubing.
 When you need pain relief, you press the button which signals the pump to send you a measured dose of medication through the IV.
 It may take up to 5-10 minutes for you to feel the effects of the medication.
 Depending on your treatment, there may be a regular flow of medication coming through the pump, but you can still press the button if you feel that you need an extra dose.
 As the patient, you are the only one who should press the button.